GitauHarrison/notes/flask_popover.md

         Post=Post
     )
 ```
-The `app.shell_context_processor` decorator is a function that returns a dictionary of variables (and not a list) that will be available in the shell session every time `flash shell` is run.
+The `app.shell_context_processor` decorator is a function that returns a dictionary of variables (and not a list) that will be available in the shell session every time `flask shell` is run.

 Now, to easily access the database, you can run the following command in the terminal: